 How Lenders Determine Your Funding Fee Status and Amount

-To get a VA loan, lenders must obtain the borrower’s certificate of eligibility (COE).
-The COE confirms the borrower meets the VA loan’s servicer requirements and conveys your funding fee status.
 Veterans exempt from paying the VA funding fee will have “Exempt” next to the funding fee status on their COE.
 Conversely, those who must pay the VA funding fee will have “Non-Exempt” listed.

 The COE also lists prior loans, which helps the lender determine previous loan usage and the correct VA funding fee percentage.

-Pending VA Disability Claims
+VA Funding Fee Refunds for Pending Disability Claims

 Your military benefits make homeownership more affordable—$0 down, no PMI, and lower average rates whether you’re buying or refinancing.
 See if you're eligible today.